Last updated on April 16, 2026

 #1.
 Reliquary Tower

 Reliquary Tower is the most consistent way to ignore the hand size rule.
 Having this kind of effect on a land is solid, not to mention uncounterable (watch out for that land destruction, though).
 Reliquary Tower doesn’t come in tapped and generates colorless mana, so you can play it regardless of your commander’s color identity.
-It’s not surprising that this land is often reprinted for Commander products and still worth a few bucks.
+As one of the best lands for EDH decks, it’s not surprising that this land is often reprinted for Commander products and still worth a few bucks.

 Best “No Maximum Hand Size” Payoffs